San Jose State Spartans: Softball

-The SJSU Spartan softball team earned NCAA appearances in 1990, 1992, 2013, and 2017.
+The SJSU Spartan softball team earned NCAA appearances in 1990, 1992, 2013, and 2017, and has an NCAA Division I tournament record of 1–8.

 Phases one and two of the new SJSU Spartan softball complex were completed in 2018.
-As of 2021, the final phase is under construction and will add permanent bleachers, restrooms, a concession stand and press box.
+As of 2023, the third and final phase is under construction and will add permanent bleachers, restrooms, a concession stand and press box.
 The final stadium will be an enclosed facility with seating for over 700.

-The San Jose State Spartans women's softball team has an NCAA Division I Tournament record of 1–8 through four appearances.